UK-SBCoA-EbbertLab/brain_cDNA_discovery/article_analysis/scripts/README.md

 # scripts/bernardo

-`00.exploratory_analysis` - Scripts looking at expression for specific genes/transcripts.

-`01.analysis_for_conferences` - Scripts used to generate figures for conferences and other presentations
+`MEME` - Scripts used to generate fasta files for 5' and 3' splice site motiff figures.
+The fasta files generated with these scripts were submitted to the [MEME motiff online tool](https://meme-suite.org/meme/tools/meme) to generate memes.

-`02.discovery_stringency_comparison` - Scripts to compare the reproducibility of data using different stringency thresholds for FLAIR and Bambu.

-`03.gene_and_transcripts_descriptive_stats` - Scripts to calculate/display descriptive statistics for genes and transcripts with a variety of approaches.
+`cemetery` - Old scripts no longer in use.

+`compare_annotations` - Scripts to compare our new transcript annotations to other articles that found new transcripts.

+`deseq2` - Scripts used for differential gene and isoform expression analysis.

-`04.create_randomly_split_merged_files` - Scripts to radomly split cDNA files for the stringency comparison analysis.
+`other` - Scripts used to generate annotations for other analyses.

-`05.mitochondrial_novel_transcripts_probing` - Scripts to look take a deeper look into novel mitochondrial transcripts discovered with Bambu.

-`99.other` - Other miscelaneous analyses.
+`paper_figures` - Scripts used to generate main and supplementary paper figures.